Why study Information Systems?

 - Students’ lives and careers will be comprised of much more than just work.
 Community service, citizenship and organizational involvement are all key components of personal growth.
 In Lindner, students are encouraged to get involved in the things they care about via the 20-plus student organizations within the Lindner College of Business, the 300-plus organizations within the University of Cincinnati and ongoing partnerships with service organizations like the United Way of Greater Cincinnati.

-Students who have been accepted to the minor will see the minor appear on their graduation application.
-Students apply for graduation in the minor as they normally would for their bachelor’s degree.
+Students who have been accepted to the certificate will see the certificate appear on their graduation application.
+Students apply for graduation in the certificate as they normally would for their bachelor’s degree.

 Fall Semester – July 1